TheVisualHub/RoyalMD/README.md

 ```

 ## 🔭 Overview
 **RoyalMD** is a lightweight, educational molecular dynamics pipeline built on **OpenMM**, designed to run protein simulations on portable hardware.
-It automates on the fly common MD setup steps: from PDB fixing to solvation, minimization, and production runs, using a single command-line interface.
-The current beta version allows running molecular dynamics of any molecular system composed of proteins, nucleic acids and their complexes.
+It automates on the fly common MD setup steps: from PDB fixing to solvation, minimization, multi-step equilibration and production runs, with a single command-line interface.
+The current version allows running molecular dynamics of any molecular system composed of proteins, nucleic acids and their complexes.
 It automatically detects your hardware and uses GPU if available.

 ## 👤 Author